 A good example of this margin is the difference in rates at airport exchange booths.
 If you've ever changed money in an airport, you're probably well aware of the fact that the difference in rates tends to be exorbitant.

 This margin is so complex that it's practically impossible to figure out how much a financial service provider earns through the foreign exchange process.
 And it's this complexity that makes it seem as if the consumer will always get the short end of the stick when it comes for foreign currency exchange transactions.

-If ordering online via Travelex, the rate as of June 11th, 2013 is US$0.9123 for one Aussie dollar.
-In other words, it would cost you A$109.6 for every US$100, though as specified the minimum you can order via this system is A$250.
+If ordering online via Travelex, the rate as of 20 July 2017 is US$0.7704 for one Aussie dollar.
+In other words, it would cost you A$129.80 for every US$100, though as specified the minimum you can order via this system is A$250.
 Conversely, in-store rates will cost you approximately 34% more than mid-market rates and that's before applying the 3% commission!
 Yes, it's definitely worth planning in advance.

 Making life easier on yourself

-One thing is certain.
-Banks make it as difficult as possible to calculate the real expense of converting Australian dollars into another currency.
-There are so many fees to consider as well as exchange rate variations from one financial product to another that it can be practically impossible to work out exactly how much you will end up paying.
+Banks do not make it easy to calculate the real expense of converting Australian dollars into another currency.
+There are so many fees to consider as well as possible exchange rate variations from one financial product to another that it can be practically impossible to work out exactly how much you will end up paying.

 What is a travel money card?

 A travel money card is a special type of debit card that can have foreign currency deposited onto it before you leave on your trip.
 The advantage of making advanced foreign currency deposits on the card is that you can make the exchange when the rate is most favourable to you and not have to worry about fluctuations on your journey.